mysql/mysql-utilities/doc/man/mysqldiff.rst

 .. option:: --show-reverse

    Produce a transformation report containing the SQL statements to conform the object definitions specified in reverse.
-For example if --changes-for is set to server1, also generate the transformation for server2.
-Note: the reverse changes are annotated and marked as comments.
+For example, if :option:`--changes-for` is set to server1, also generate the transformation for server2.
+Note: The reverse changes are annotated and marked as comments.

 .. option:: --verbose, -v